About Critical Light

 Full program announced in August.

 R|Short Program: Critical Light is by application.
-Applications close midnight Tuesday, 12 August 2025.
+Applications have now closed.

 Applications must include: